 Protective Puts

-A protective put strategy is very close to a married put strategy.
+A married put options strategy is also referred to as a protective put strategy.
 The difference is that you already own the asset with a protective put trade.
-With a married put, you simultaneously buy the asset and put.
+With a married put, you simultaneously buy the asset and a put.

 Long Calls

-A married put behaves the same way as a long call.
+A married put behaves similarly to a long call.
 You own the asset with a married put strategy, but a long call position does not entail owning the underlying shares.
-Long calls differ from naked calls since you buy-to-open a call option contract in a long call strategy while you sell-to-open calls without owning the underlying shares in a naked call play.
+Long calls differ from naked calls since you buy-to-open a call option contract in a long call strategy, while you sell-to-open calls without owning the underlying shares in a naked call play.

 Call Backspreads

-A call backspread is a bullish options strategy wherein you sell lower-strike calls and a greater number of higher-strike calls at the same expiration on the same asset.
+A call backspread is a bullish options strategy wherein you sell lower-strike calls and buy a greater number of higher-strike calls at the same expiration on the same asset.
 A call backspread offers unlimited upside.
 You would execute this complex options strategy when you are extremely bullish on a volatile asset.
-Call backspreads are also known as ratio volatility spreads.
+Call backspreads are also known as call ratio backspreads.

 The Takeaway

-A married put options strategy is when you purchase an at the money put option and shares of the underlying asset simultaneously.
-It is a way to limit risk when you want to own shares in a company.
+A married put options strategy is when you purchase an at-the-money put option on an underlying asset you already own or are simultaneously purchasing.
+It is a way to help limit risk when you own shares in a company.

 FAQ